Southampton-RSG/2021-11-1-socobio-crs/novice/python/08-cmdline.md

      923
 ~~~

+Just to note, there are some instances where we could use this with commands like `head`
+instead, which may generate errors.
+Feel free to read the next section in the
+tutorial which deals with how to handle them, but this is beyond the scope of this course
+and we won't cover it here.

 > ## The Right Way to Do It {.callout}
 >
 > If our programs can take complex parameters or multiple filenames,